saakethtypes/Greenhouses-DB/README.md

 7 - To create views,
  - `Execute create_views.sql`

+### Notes
+- Only for plant bed 1  the sensor logs have been inserted ( 20 rows) for view purposes.
+- Go through steps 1 - 7 sequentially to avoid missing parent key errors.

 Thank You.

 Team 17  - Saaketh Ch , Satwika M , Likhith NG